pmcgoohan/dark-alex/encrypted-content-layer.md

 A user takes out a small, recoverable bond for each address.
 The bond needs to be enough to cover an invalid tx and the costs of a fraud proof in order to mitigate DDOS.

 ##### Filtering
-Vaults/Mempool can quickly filter out an:
+Vaults/Mempool can quickly filter out any encryptedTxMsg where the originator:
-- encryptedTxMsg with a zero bond balance
+- has a zero bond balance
-- encryptedTxMsg with an invalid or old lastBlockHash
+- included an invalid or old lastBlockHash
-- encryptedTxMsg where the originator address has < minGas in eth
+- address has < minGas in eth

 ##### User Fraud proofs
 - user key does not decrypt tx